carsontham/go-translation/README.md

 # go-translation CLI

-This is a simple command-line interface (CLI) application that utilizes a client to call the Deep Translate API on RapidAPI.
+This is a simple command-line interface HTTP Client to send request to the Deep Translate API on RapidAPI.
 It allows you to translate text from one language to another using the Deep Translate service.

 ## Prerequisites